 This book presents the results of this analysis.
 Its objective is to distill key lessons on successful community-based action in environment and development.
 The book limits itself to a treatment of twelve key lessons with the greatest relevance for understanding and catalyzing effective ecosystem-based action at the local level.
-Case examples are deployed to illustrate lessons and sub-lessons.
+Examples are deployed to illustrate lessons and sub-lessons, and are hyperlinked to full case studies hosted online in the Equator Initiative case study database.